vexxhost/atmosphere/doc/source/quick-start.rst

 In order to get started, you'll need a **Ubuntu 22.04** system with the following minimum system requirements:

-- Cores: 8 threads (or vCPUs)
-- Memory: 32GB

-If you're looking to run Kubernetes clusters, you'll need more memory for the workloads, it following minimum is recommended (but more memory is always better!):

 - Cores: 16 threads (or vCPUs)
 - Memory: 64GB